 La Mesa pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in La Mesa is none Tomorrow (26 June 2026) levels are similar.
+Today (16 July) pollen in La Mesa is low; cypress, grass, and ragweed are low.
+Tomorrow (17 July 2026) levels are similar.
+Over the following five days cypress, grass, and ragweed will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app